zappajs/zappajs/docs/reference.md

 Gets the associated Express session.

-The session object is only available if the Express session was previously linked to the socket using client-side `@share` *and* you `@use session_store:` to give the socket handler access to the Express session store.
+The session object is only available if the Express session was previously linked to the socket using client-side `@share`.
 This is done automatically for the default, local Express session and local Socket.IO server.

 See `examples/share_*.coffee` for a complete example using separate servers for Socket.IO and Express.